Glowacki-Shannon/Cybersecurity_Projects/README.md

   - Output Length: Variable (32 or 64 bits)
   - Designed for fast hashing and checksumming.

-There are many choices for hashing data, though it is important you choose a hashing algorithm to suit your specific needs.
+There are many choices for hashing data, though it is important we choose a hashing algorithm to suit our specific needs.
 For cryptographic security, newer and more secure algorithms like SHA-256, SHA-512, bcrypt, scrypt, Argon2, and BLAKE2 are recommended.
 MD5 and SHA-1 have both exhibited collision vulnerabilities and are also prone to attacks that undermine the one-way property of secure hash functions.
 MD5 and SHA-1 should be avoided in security-critical applications due to being considered broken.

 In the following section, you will find an image illustrating how the MD5 algorithm is vulnerable to collision attacks.
-Additionally, you will see how simply rehashing the data with a stronger algorithm, such as SHA-256, allows us to confirm the file's uniqueness.
+Additionally, you will see how simply rehashing the data with a stronger algorithm, such as SHA-256, allowed me to confirm the file's uniqueness.

 ### Obtaining_file_hashes